kobyrthr/savvydeco/README.md

 - Resolve github conflict errors that really did not exist.
 - Devoting extra time to getting this project completed and working.
 - Getting edit button to show for only the respective seller.
+- Getting to implement "Categories" for the each products.

 # Words of Wisdom: